ds-wizard/guide/docs/about/introduction/knowledge-model.rst

 Reference
 ---------

 References are used to provide additional information for :ref:`questions<question>`.
-There are three types of references. :ref:`Resource page reference<resource-page>`, :ref:`URL reference<url-reference>`, and :ref:`Cross reference<cross-reference>`. resource page references are gathered in the resource collections.
+There are three types of references. :ref:`Resource page reference<resource-page>`, :ref:`URL reference<url-reference>`, and :ref:`Cross reference<cross-reference>`.
+Resource page references are gathered in the resource collections.

 .. _resource-collection:

 Resource Collection
 ^^^^^^^^^^^^^^^^^^^

 Resource collections are used to group together :ref:`resource pages<resource-page>` that are related to each other.
 Each resource collection has a **title** and has a list of resource pages.
-Resource collection is created on a level of a Knowledge Model.
+Resource collection is created on a level of a knowledge model.

 .. _resource-page: